-The most beautiful handmade blended nettle and cotton textile made without dangerous chemicals by the hands of skilled artisans in India, paid a fair and living wage for their work.
+A truly stunning, handmade nettle and cotton textile made without dangerous chemicals by the hands of skilled artisans in India, paid a fair living wage for their work.

 Price per metre.
 Multiple quantities will be cut in a continuous length.

-This fabric has a distinctive traditional "fishbone" pattern, that is clear and bold, though has a slightly tufty texture.
-The hand spun yarns are black and ecru, creating a warm appearance.
-The fabric is comforting and warming on the skin because of the fibrous surface.
+This fabric has a distinctive traditional "fishbone" pattern that is clear and bold, with a slightly tufty texture.
+The fabric is an artisanal masterpiece - the raw material is hand-harvested, and the fibres are finely handspun and then woven by hand.
+The handspun yarns are black and ecru, creating a warm appearance, and the finished cloth has a thick, spongy feel similar to wool.
+The fabric is comforting and warming on the skin.

-The nettle yarn has been spun double-ply, giving it added strength, and is further blended with non-certified organic cotton.
+The nettle yarn has been spun double-ply, adding strength and is then further blended with non-certified organic cotton.
 The nettle yarn is natural and undyed with flecks of beige, and there is even some "chaff" - straw - from the nettle stalks.
 It is best not to pull these out to avoid pulling yarn with them, but they will break down and remove themselves within a few washes.
 The organic cotton contains the colour (azo-free dye).

 The cotton is also grown locally using traditional organic processes, which means no chemical fertilisers, pesticides, or herbicides have been used in the cultivation.
-It also means that the farmers are using their own seeds rather than GMOs.
+It also means that the farmers use their own seeds rather than GMOs.
 This is beneficial for farmers and the land.

 The fabric is woven within a community of 75 female artisans in Uttarakhand, India.
 For nine years, they have been working to promote the craft and natural fibres of the area by using locally-grown and foraged crops.

-Once dry, the bundled fibre is softened by boiling it with wood ash or caustic soda and then rinsed in running water while being beaten with a wooden hammer, again to help soften it and remove any excess outer bark.
+Once dry, the bundled fibre is softened by boiling it with wood ash or caustic soda and rinsed in running water while being beaten with a wooden hammer to help soften it and remove any excess outer bark.
 This is a task for the women of the community.

 The retting process - on the ground or in running water - will allow the gums that hold the fibres together to break down.